Direct inversion of the Longitudinal Ray Transform for 2D residual elastic strain fields: Helmholtz decomposition of strain in

 \section{Helmholtz decomposition of strain in $\mathbb{R}^2$}

-Now we seek to connect the stress $\sigma$ and strain $\epsilon$ initially defined only on the bounded set $\Omega$ to the solenoidal decomposition \eqref{decomp} on all of $\mathbb{R}^2$.
+We begin by connecting the stress $\sigma$ and strain $\epsilon$ initially defined only on the bounded set $\Omega$ to the solenoidal decomposition \eqref{decomp} on all of $\mathbb{R}^2$.
 Given that the stress $\sigma$ satisfies \eqref{equilib} in the classical sense (i.e. is twice differentiable) on $\Omega$ and satisfies the traction-free boundary condition \eqref{BC}, in fact $\sigma$ extended as zero outside of $\Omega$ is divergence free in the distributional sense and is therefore its own solenoidal part with no potential part if decomposed according to \eqref{decomp}.
 Our goal in this section is to use this fact, together with \eqref{planestess} or \eqref{planestrain} to find the solenoidal decomposition of $\epsilon$.

-The issue is that the Airy stress potential $\psi$ appearing in \eqref{Airy1} may not satisfy the same equation distributionally when extended as zero to $\mathbb{R}^2$.
-The next lemma shows that when the traction-free boundary condition \eqref{BC} is satisfied, in fact there is an Airy stress potential which extends as zero.
+This can be achieved through the concept of an Airy stress function.
+In both the plane-stress and plane-strain cases, it is possible to write $\sigma$ in terms of a scalar Airy stress potential, $\psi \in H^2(\Omega)$ in such a way that it automatically satisfies equilibrium:

+When combined with Hooke's law (i.e. \eqref{Hooke} or \eqref{HookePlaneStress}), it follows that strain can also be written in terms of this same potential as